ekaratnida/Data_Streaming_and_Realtime_Analytics/Week06/2025/readme.md

   `ticket_total_value` INT NOT NULL,
   PRIMARY KEY (`id`));

+## Gemini cli prompt to create an automated script
-create an automated script that first runs docker-compose in kafka, and then the docer-compose inside the sink folder, and then the docker-compose inside the source folder.
+ create an automated script (window bat file) that first runs docker-compose in kafka, and then the docer-compose inside the sink folder, and then the docker-compose inside the source folder.
 Later, the automated script includes the curl for sink2.json, then the curl for source-timestamp-incrementing.json finally.